dxdesjardins/GDPool/README.md

 =================

 Object Pool Manager for the Godot Game Engine.

+Reimplemented and improved upon upon from a Unity Engine MIT Project: https://github.com/thefuntastic/unity-object-pool

+An object pool provides an efficient way to reuse objects, and thus keep the memory foot print of all dynamically created objects within fixed bounds.
+This is crucial for maintianing consistent framerates in realtime games (especially on mobile), as frequent garbage collection spikes would likley lead to inconsistent performance.

 Written for 2D games; slight modifications will be needed for 3D games.

-Reimplemented and improved upon upon from a Unity Engine MIT Project: https://github.com/thefuntastic/unity-object-pool

 ```csharp
 // Initialize a pool of ten sceneObjects.
 The pool will have a maximum size of 15 objects (setting a max pool size is optional).